Wenn911/canvas/README.md

 Unfortunately, I was not able to add a change in the number of sockets and save the state correctly.
 I will be glad to receive feedback with an explanation of errors.

 Using React and React Konva

+Anyway, I am grateful for the experience gained on this task.